isovera/foia-api-enhancements/docroot/modules/custom/foia_ui/README.md

-# FOIA UI custom module
+# FOIA UI CUSTOM MODULE

+## CONTENTS OF THIS FILE

+- Introduction
+- Requirements
+- Installation
+- Documentation

+## INTRODUCTION

 The FOIA UI module contains custom user interface modifications for the DOJ FOIA project.
 This includes the following: